M-o-a-T/venusian/README.md

 user-level systemd instance and uses that user's session dbus instead of the system's.

-Thus, a simple `systemctl restart user@venus` restarts the whole Venus subsystem cleanly, without requiring a possibly-risky reboot that takes an order of magnitude longer and is much more disruptive.
+Thus, a simple `systemctl restart venusian@venus` restarts the whole Venus subsystem cleanly, without requiring a possibly-risky reboot that takes an order of magnitude longer and is much more disruptive.